onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`p` | IntegerAttr | 64-bit signless integer attribute
+`p` | ::mlir::IntegerAttr | 64-bit signless integer attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values
+`X` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | memref of any type values or tensor of any type values
+`Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.GlobalMaxPool` (ONNXGlobalMaxPoolOp)